Is Adoption Right for Me? [How Adoption Can Create a Better Future]

 Adoption gives a hopeful adoptive family the chance to live out their dreams of growing a family.

 “I didn’t know what to do, so I got on the internet and searched ‘adoption.’
 I was trying to convince myself it was the right thing to do.
 The next day, I called American Adoptions and left my information.
 I had never known anyone who’d been through adoption, and I had a lot of questions.
 Social worker Erin immediately returned my call.
 She answered my questions, and we discussed the concept of adoption.
 When I hung up the phone (crying), I knew this was the right choice for me and the baby.
-It was what my child deserved.” - Sara, a birth mother that placed her child with American Adoptions.
+It was what my child deserved.” - Sara, a birth mother who placed her child with American Adoptions.

 Putting your child up for adoption is a big decision to make — one that will impact the rest of both of your lives.
 So, how do you know if adoption is right for you?

 Ultimately, you are the only one who can answer this question.
 No matter your circumstances or where you might be in your adoption plan, you are always the one in charge — and you can always decide whether or not to follow through with your adoption plan at any time.

 When becoming a parent or raising another child isn’t the best option for you, adoption can be a loving and rewarding decision that creates a better life for everyone involved.
 You will have seemingly endless questions, even if you’ve already started the adoption process.
 The important thing to remember is that you are in complete control of your adoption journey.

 If you are asking, “How do you know if adoption is right for you?” you may consider also asking yourself some of these important questions.

 If you’re ready to start the adoption process with our agency or wanting more information on adoption, call us toll-free today at 1-800-ADOPTION, or visit our online contact forms for prospective birth mothers and prospective adoptive parents.

 1. Do I Fully Understand the Adoption Process?